Seasonality in the tourist accommodation sector

 The strong seasonal variation in activity of the accommodation sector was only partially reflected in the quarterly employment figures

-We have seen major seasonal fluctuations in the occupancy (i.e. nights spent away) of accommodation establishments.
-This final chapter takes a look at the effects of seasonality on employment in the accommodation sector.
+We have seen seasonal fluctuations in the occupancy (i.e. nights spent) of tourist accommodation establishments and in the turnover of the short-stay accommodation sector.
+This final section takes a look at the effects of seasonality on employment in the accommodation sector.

 Nevertheless, seasonality in employment was much less pronounced than economic output (in terms of nights spent away).
-In the peak season (third quarter), occupancy in accommodation establishments was 72 % higher than the annual average while employment was only 11 % higher in this quarter compared to the annual average.
-Although occupancy was 40 % lower in the first quarter than the annual average, employment was only 8 % below the annual average.
-Since the data refers to the number of persons employed, it was not possible to analyse the effect of different working time patterns according to the season.
+In the peak season (third quarter), occupancy in accommodation establishments was 73 % higher than the annual average while employment was only 10 % higher in this quarter compared to the annual average.
+Although occupancy was 40 % lower in the first quarter than the annual average, employment was only 7 % below the annual average.
+Since the data refers to the number of persons employed (not full-time equivalents), it was not possible to analyse the effect of different working time patterns according to the season.

 Data sources and availability

-Directive 95/57/EC on the collection of statistical information in the field of tourism organises the European Statistical System of tourism statistics.
+Regulation 692/2011 concerning European statistics on tourism, organises the European statistical system of tourism statistics.
 This system consists of two main components: statistics on capacity and occupancy of tourist accommodation and statistics on tourism demand.
 The former are collected in most Member States via surveys filled in by accommodation establishments, while the latter are mostly collected by means of traveller surveys at the border or via traditional household surveys.

 Statistics on the occupancy of tourist accommodation refer to the number of arrivals (at accommodation establishments) and the number of nights spent by residents and non-residents, broken down by type of establishment or by region.
 Both annual and monthly series are available.
-Statistics on the use of beds (occupancy rates) are also compiled.
+Statistics on the use of bedplaces and bedrooms (occupancy rates) are also compiled.

-Statistics on the demand for tourism look at participation, i.e. the number of residents that make at least one trip of at least four overnight stays during the reference period (quarter, year).
+Statistics on the demand for tourism look at participation, i.e. the number of residents that make at least one trip of at least one overnight stay during the reference period.
 They also look at the number of tourism trips made (and the number of nights spent on those trips), broken down by tourism-related variables such as country of destination, month of departure, length of stay, type of organisation of the trip, mode of transport, type of accommodation or expenditure, and by socio-demographic variables, such as age or gender.
-Annual and quarterly series are available.

 In June 2010, the European Commission released a Communication entitled "Europe, the world's No 1 tourist destination - a new political framework for tourism in Europe".
 One of the challenges and opportunities facing the European tourism industry is the seasonal distribution of demand for tourism.
 Better use of existing tourist infrastructure and staff in the low season could help businesses improve their productivity and benefit from a more stable and motivated workforce.
 Extending the tourism season or spreading tourism activities more evenly throughout the year can significantly boost the sustainability and competitiveness of European tourist destinations.